Large-$n$ asymptotics for Weil-Petersson volumes of moduli spaces of bordered hyperbolic surfaces: Introduction

-has played an important role in obtaining the current state of the art results for the spectral geometry of Weil-Petersson random surface.
-An estimate of the form (\ref{eq:sinh-approx-backgroun}) first appeared in \cite{Mi.Pe19}, where it was applied to prove Poisson statistics for the number of closed geodesics whose lengths are in a fixed window on closed surfaces.
-Similar estimates can be found in \cite{Ni.Wu.Xu2023}, and notably \cite{Wu.Xu2022,Li.Wr21} where the authors independently prove that a Weil-Petersson random closed surface of large genus has first non-zero eigenvalue (spectral gap) at least $\frac{3}{16}-\ep$.
-Recently, this result was improved to $\frac{2}{9}-\ep$ by Anantharaman and Monk \cite{An.Mo2023}, by applying the sharpest known version of \ref{eq:sinh-approx-backgroun}, proven in \cite{An.Mo2022}.
+The literature for studying random surfaces in the $g\to\infty$ is much more well established whereby the sinh approximation of (\ref{eq:sinh-approx}) and its variants have played an important role in obtaining the current state of the art results.

+The first application of (\ref{eq:sinh-approx}) was in \cite{Mi.Pe19}, where it was applied to prove Poisson statistics for the number of closed geodesics whose lengths are in a fixed window on closed surfaces.
+It was also used in investigating the size of the first non-zero eigenvalue (spectral gap) in \cite{Wu.Xu2022,Li.Wr21} where the authors independently prove that a Weil-Petersson random closed surface of large genus has spectral gap at least $\frac{3}{16}-\ep$.
+Recently, this result was improved to $\frac{2}{9}-\ep$ by Anantharaman and Monk \cite{An.Mo2023}, where they applied the sharpest known version of (\ref{eq:sinh-approx}), proven in \cite{An.Mo2022}.
+See also the works \cite{Ma.Na.Pu2022,Ma.Na2020,Hi.Ma22} for spectral gap results for random covers.
 Other applications have been in proving delocalisation estimates on Laplacian eigenfunctions \cite{Le.Sa17,Gi.Le.Sa.Th21,Th2020}, connecting eigenvalue distribution to random matrix theory \cite{Ru22}, and investigating the Cheeger constant and behaviour of the systole \cite{Pa.Wu.Xu21,Ni.Wu.Xu2023} for closed surfaces.
 The sinh-approximation has also been used to prove results of a similar flavour when $n$ grows with the genus $g$, where the behaviour of geodesics and eigenvalues changes dependent on the $n$ and $g$ regime \cite{Hi.22,Sh.Wu22}.

-Our main Theorem \ref{thm:I0-asymptotic} provides a large-$n$ analogue of (\ref{eq:sinh-approx-backgroun}), highlighting the difference in volume growth in this regime.
-As with (\ref{eq:sinh-approx-backgroun}), we expect that this will find great application in many similar spectral geometric questions for Weil-Petersson random surfaces in addition to the results that we prove here.
+Theorem \ref{thm:I0-asymptotic}, the large-$n$ analogue of (\ref{eq:sinh-approx}), offers an explanation for the contrasting results seen for the spectral geometry in the large $g$ and $n$ regimes: the leading order asymptotics in $n$ are subdominant to those in $g$ leading to shorter scale geometry to permeate.
+As with (\ref{eq:sinh-approx}), we expect that our result will be useful for investigating other spectral geometric questions for Weil-Petersson random surfaces in addition to the results that we prove here.
 These applications are of significant interest in there own right and because of their sharp contrast to the behaviour witnessed on large genus closed surfaces.